Meet

 We Begin With Relationship

-I approach counseling and psychotherapy with a simple foundation: healing happens within relationship.
-Research has shown for decades that the quality of the therapeutic alliance—the trust, safety, and collaboration between therapist and client—is the single most important factor in meaningful outcomes.
-My work begins with that alliance, and everything else builds from there.
+I approach counselling and psychotherapy with a simple foundation: meaningful change happens within relationship.
+For decades, research has shown that the quality of the therapeutic alliance—the trust, safety, and collaboration between therapist and client—is the single most important factor in outcomes.
+My work begins there, and everything else grows from that base.

-Within that relationship, my role shifts depending on what is needed: sometimes a listener, sometimes a teacher, counsellor, mentor or guide, sometimes a therapist in the more structured sense.
-What stays constant is my commitment to attunement—to meet you where you are, in each moment, and to work collaboratively with you toward healing and change.
+Within that relationship, my role shifts depending on what’s needed—sometimes a listener, sometimes a guide, counsellor, teacher, or therapist in a more structured sense.
+What remains constant is my commitment to attunement: meeting you where you are, staying responsive in the moment, and working collaboratively toward the changes you’re seeking.

 My Professional Orientation (where I’m coming from)